Check the price tag before grabbing a bottle of ketchup for your barbecue

 "As we think about the Memorial Day weekend, a lot of us will be traveling, and there's gonna be a lot of time pressures," Allison said.

-Some customers who typically check out a few stores for the best deal will opt for the the convenience of a one-stop-shop this time.
+Some customers who typically check out a few stores for the best deal will opt for the convenience of a one-stop shop this time.
 "There could be a little bit of win there for the retailers," Allison said.

 Another reason ketchup and other condiments are pricey this year?
 Fancier options.